SBejga/just-mcp-oauth-proxy-example/README.md

 Set the required environment variables to use and configure the OAuth proxy with Entra ID.
 See `.env` - I inject client id, secret and tenant id from the app registration above using 1password CLI. (`./run.sh main.py`)

-Then I test with latest (currently: 0.17.1) MCP Inspector.
+Then I test with MCP Inspector.
+Check if newer version published.

 > With connection-type `via proxy`, as I understand fastmcp does not add CORS headers by default.